oosmos/OOSMOSjs/README.md

 ### State Machine Structure Rules

-0. The `DEFAULT` state indicator is only required when there is more than one state in the `REGION`. *Note that the object passed to the top level `OOSMOS` function is a `REGION` object.*
+0. The `DEFAULT` state indicator is only required when there is more than one state in the `COMPOSITE`. *Note that the object passed to the top level `OOSMOS` function is a `COMPOSITE` object.*
 0. `ENTER` and `EXIT` are optional.
 They are only supplied when there is something to do on entry or exit from the state.
 0. If a timeout is desired for the state, it must be set up in the special `ENTER` event using the `SetTimeoutSeconds()` API.
 0. If state names or event names contain special characters, they must be enclosed in quotes.
 (Standard JavaScript object property rules.)